PLAYING SHAKESPEARE

 Playing Shakespeare with Deutsche Bank is Shakespeare’s Globe’s flagship partnership for secondary schools.

 Each year we stage a dynamic 90-minute production of a key curriculum text on the iconic stage of the Globe Theatre.
-It’s created especially for young people and designed to help students from KS3 upwards as they build towards their Shakespeare studies.
+It’s created especially for young people and designed to help students from KS3 upwards as they build towards their GCSEs.

 We offer thousands of free-to-access tickets for pupils aged 11–16 at non-selective state secondary schools in London and Birmingham; and thousands of subsidised tickets for all other schools nationwide.
-We also offer CPD, student workshops and free learning resources to help teachers and students get the most out of their visit to the Globe.
+We also offer teacher CPD sessions, student workshops and free learning resources to help teachers and students get the most out of their visit to the Globe.

 Find out more about the project on the page below, explore past productions and browse free online resources.